-There are a lot of ways on how to advertise your business.
-In the case of a physical bakery business it this should be done before you even open your doors.
-You can start with the traditional methods such as print ads, signage, flyers, newspapers, magazine ads, direct mail, and so much more.
+There are a lot of ways for how to advertise your business.
+In the case of a physical bakery business, this should be done before you even open your doors.
+You can start with traditional methods such as print ads, signage, flyers, newspapers, magazine ads, direct mail, and so much more.

 Having an online business is a popular choice for a start-up.
 As an online bakery, you can do all of the product makings in your home bakery.
 Sadly, no one can smell the nice aroma of freshly baked bread online.
 So what you need to do is appetize your customers by having great-looking photos and videos!
 This will most likely be something you may need to study before you launch.